Register your interest

 Julian Bray, Editor-in-Chief, TradeWinds

-The Forum comprises two discussion panels separated by a coffee break at 15:30.
+The Forum is comprised of two discussion panels separated by a coffee break at 15:30.
 The panels are moderated by TradeWinds Editor-in-Chief, Julian Bray and speakers invited to offer their comments on a range of topics issues.

 On the agenda: how is the market looking today, in the next six months and the next two years?
 What are the risks and why are markets so volatile?
 What is the long-term outlook for demand and is sea-bourne trade decoupling from economic growth?
 With the new building order book described as ‘relatively empty’, is the shipyard crisis having an impact on capacity?
 Will prices remain low and encourage orders, or will capacity dry up?